 - You must complete and submit a Residence registration form online and pay a $600 down payment.

-- Once your residence registration is complete (including the form and submission of residence down payment), you will receive a copy of the residence contract.
+- Once your residence registration form is complete, you will receive a copy of the residence contract.

 - For other key dates relating to Residence, please visit: Residence Important Dates

 For complete information about residence options, costs, meal plans, and more, please visit the Residence website for your campus:

 Depending on which Residence option you choose, your meal plan will either be included automatically (Residence Halls) or optional (Apartments or Townhouses).